paulsimroth/paulsimroth.github.io/README.md

 # Welcome to my repository for my portfolio page.
-On this page you can find my projects, some info about me and my contact information.
+Welcome to the repository of my old portfolio page.

-Feel free to reach out to me and visit my page! https://paulsimroth.github.io/
+This used to be my old portfolio.
+Since my skills have outgrown this one I made a new portfolio page which you can find linked in my profile.

 ## Technology Stack & Tools